pyconll/pyconll/README.rst

-This tool is intended to be a **minimal**, **low level**, and **functional** library in a widely used programming language. pyconll creates a thin API on top of raw CoNLL annotations that is simple and intuitive in a popular language.
+This tool is intended to be a **minimal**, **low level**, and **functional** library in a widely used programming language. pyconll creates a thin API on top of raw CoNLL annotations that is simple and intuitive in a popular programming language.

 In my work with the Universal Dependencies project, I saw a dissapointing lack of low level APIs for working with the CoNLL-U